Component Conventions#

 Random Seeds#

 LensKit components follow SPEC 7 for specifying random number seeds.
+If you want reproducible stochastic pipelines, configure the random seeds for your components and/or training process.

 Important